 What documents do you need to prepare my tax returns?

-The short answer is: anything you receive in the mail marked “Important Tax Document,” plus your deduction records.
-We will also need bookkeeping records if you have a business.
+The short answer is: anything you receive in the mail marked “Important Tax Document,” plus your own summary records of income and deductions.
+We will need bookkeeping records if you have a business.
 This short list is a simplification, but it drives home the importance of collecting documents and keeping organized.
 If you need more specific information, please call or schedule a meeting to review your circumstances in detail.
 Here is a list of common tax documents:

 - W-2 forms from all jobs during the year